LookThink/bartender-css/README.md

 ### cssnext
 #### browsers
 Browserlist for cssnext is set to "last 2 versions", ">= IE 9", and ">= iOS 7".
-This should accurately cover all problematic browser versions
+This should accurately cover all supported legacy versions of popular browsers and devices.

 ### postcss-assets
 The following load paths are included by default: